samsquire/ideas2/README.md

 # 99. Deep Lever

-Every feature of a piece of software has associated metadata that is available from every interface of that software.
-This metadata is a set of rules as to how that software is delivered.
+Every feature of a piece of software has associated metadata.
+This metadata for a service should be configurable.

 # 100.